dv-team/mcp-server

 README

-This project demonstrates a simple PHP-based MCP Server for handling processes that require near-instant responses (as no support for streaming is intended to get a simpler interface).
+This project demonstrates a simple PHP-based MCP Server (JSON-RPC) for handling requests that can respond immediately.
 It is designed for flexibility and can be adapted to various environments, such as database schema retrieval, prompt output, filesystem tasks, and more.

 High-Level Goals